Speed is Everything for Websites

 As a rule of thumb, a score of 85 or better is very good, but over 75 will give your site the performance it needs in Google search.

-If you need to improve the speed of your website and don’t know where to start, ask a question about your web design & load speed click here
+If you need to improve the speed of your website and don’t know where to start, ask a question about your web design & load speed click here for web design advice.

 How To Speed up Your Website